 - Arrhythmia ablation

 - Implantable Loop Recorder (ILR)

 - Radiofrequency ablation

 Advanced Care Treatment Options Benefit You

 Cardiac ablation is a delicate technique in which electrophysiologists thread catheters into the heart and apply heat or cold to scar tiny areas that are triggering a patient’s abnormal heart rhythm.
 Radiofrequency ablation burns the target tissue.
 With cryoablation, specialists freeze single, precise points of tissue.
 Cryoballoon ablation freezes a larger area, reducing the procedure time with effective results.

-If you need a lead extraction procedure, turn to Concord Hospital Center for Cardiac Care electrophysiologist Dr. Adam Chodosh for your care.
+If you need a lead extraction procedure, turn to Concord Hospital Cardiovascular Institute electrophysiologist Dr. Adam Chodosh for your care.
 Dr. Chodosh has specialized training to perform the procedure, which is performed in the operating room with a cardiac surgeon and team present in the rare case of complications.